 Even when Huacachina is geared towards tourism, most of its hostels and hotels are not listed online.
 But don’t worry; getting a bed or a room here is an easy task since everything is condensed around the natural lagoon.

-Desert Nights, the most popular hostel here, is the only one listed by Hostel Bookers and Hostel World.
-It is also the only Hostelling International hostel.
-The laid-back environment feels very Red Hot Chilly Pepperish with a spice of Bob Marley.
+Desert Nights is the most popular hostel here.
+It is also the only Hostelling International hostel there at the moment.
+The laid-back environment feels very Red Hot Chilly Pepper-ish with a spice of Bob Marley.
 They only have dorm rooms and their restaurant serves great food.
 Did I mention it costs only $6 a night?

 Other popular choices are: